-In November 2011, Russian officials renewed their objections to NATO's plans to proceed with its missile defense plans, and countered by indicating that Moscow would develop new missiles equipped with counter-measures capable of foiling missile defenses.
-The Russians also once more said that they might deploy Iskander missiles in Kaliningrad.
+said that they might deploy Iskander missiles in Kaliningrad.
 In addition, Moscow announced its intention to base a radar station in the Russian exclave, a move that one Russian analyst argued was already planned.
-Finally, officials indicated that Russia might withdraw from the New START Treaty and disallow NATO use of the northern supply routes to Afghanistan.188 In response, at the NATO-Russia Council meeting of foreign ministers in early December, U.S. and NATO officials reiterated their intention to continue with the development of EPAA.
+Finally, officials indicated that Russia might withdraw from the New START Treaty and disallow NATO use of the northern supply routes to Afghanistan.
+217 In response, at the NATO-Russia Council meeting of foreign ministers in early December, U.S. and NATO officials reiterated their intention to continue with the development of EPAA.
 NATO Secretary General Rasmussen argued that "It would definitely be a waste of valuable money if Russia started to invest heavily in countermeasures against an artificial enemy that doesn't exist....
-That money could ... be invested to the benefit of the Russian people in job creation and modernization."189
+That money could ... be invested to the benefit of the Russian people in job creation and modernization" 218

 Some observers have questioned whether the Russian leadership might have realized at the outset that their proposals would be unacceptable, but stuck to them anyway because they never intended to cooperate on missile defense and wished to portray the alliance as unreasonable.
-Other observers speculate that the hard-line stance might be motivated by domestic political considerations.
-Finally, some argue that Russia may be hoping to create a rift within NATO; they note that in June 2011, Russian Defense Minister Anatoly Serdyukov stated that the missile defense debate depended on Washington's views, claiming that "[t]his is a U.S. position.
-There is a number of [NATO] countries expressing only concern.
-We could have received their support."190
+Other observers speculate that the hardline stance might be motivated by domestic political considerations.
+Finally, some argue that Russia may be hoping to create a rift within NATO.219

-In March 2012, Medvedev said Russia would adopt its nuclear forces-in phases-to account for upgrades of the EPAA, arguing that "we are not closing the door on dialog, [b]ut we need to prepare ourselves."191 A few days later, in a side meeting during an arms control summit in Korea, President Obama discussed missile defense with Medvedev-in the vicinity of a "hot" microphone.
+In March 2012, Medvedev said Russia would adopt its nuclear forces-in phases-to account for upgrades of the EPAA, arguing that "we are not closing the door on dialog, [b]ut we need to prepare ourselves."
+A few days later, in a side meeting during an arms control summit in Korea, President Obama discussed missile defense with Medvedev-in the vicinity of a "hot" microphone.
 During the conversation, Obama told the Russian leader "This is my last election, and after my election I'll have more flexibility."
-Medvedev replied that he understood, and that he would transmit that point to "Vladimir"-Prime Minister Putin.
+Medvedev replied that he understood, and that he would transmit that point to "Vladimir"-then-Prime Minister Putin.
 Obama's comments were sharply criticized by presidential candidate Mitt Romney as "caving" to Russia.
 Representative Turner, chairman of the House Armed Services Subcommittee on Strategic Forces, requested a clarification of the remarks.
-Vice President Joseph Biden later argued that, given the political
+Vice President Joseph Biden later argued that, given the political environment in both countries during an election year, President Obama had "stated the obvious."
+221